dalibo/ldap2pg/docs/config.md

 ## Postgres Parameters

-The `postgres` section defines connection parameters and queries for Postgres.
+The `postgres` section defines connection parameters and SQL queries for Postgres inspection.

+The `postgres` section contains several `*_query` parameters.
+These parameters can be either a string containing an SQL query or a YAML list to return a static list of values.

+### `dsn`

+Specifies a PostgreSQL connexion URI.

 ``` yaml
 postgres: